edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 ## Links can work instead of transactions

-Note that many atomic transactions can be done with links instead and may not require using a formal transaction.
-For example, a wedding ceremony can be seen as an atomic operation as it involves two instantaneous changes in state (from single to married) and should not have a state in between where Person A is married to Person B while Person B is still not yet married to Person A. However, this can be accomplished through links instead: insert a WeddingCertificate with links to a Person type, with a Person type having a computed that traverses the link in the opposite direction.
+Note that atomic transactions can often be achieved with links instead of transaction operations and is more idiomatic to EdgeDB.
+For example, a wedding ceremony can in theory be seen as an atomic operation as it involves two instantaneous changes in state (from single to married) and should not have a state in between where Person A is married to Person B while Person B is still not yet married to Person A.

+However, in EdgeDB this is better accomplished through links instead: insert a WeddingCertificate with links to a Person type, with the Person type having a computed `spouse` that looks for a MarriageCertificate that includes the Person's government id.

 Such a schema might look like this: